How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 General rules

-• Do not meet adults;
+• Don't meet adults;

 • Do not go outside the yard and do not walk in unfamiliar places without the accompaniment of loved ones.